Limenius/Liform/README.md

 Liform
 ======

 Liform is a library for serializing Symfony Forms into [JSON schema](http://json-schema.org/).
-It can be used along with [liform-react](https://github.com/Limenius/liform-react) or [json-editor](https://github.com/jdorn/json-editor), or any other form generator based in json-schema.
+It can be used along with [liform-react](https://github.com/Limenius/liform-react) or [json-editor](https://github.com/jdorn/json-editor), or any other form generator based on json-schema.

-It is used by [LiformBundle](https://github.com/Limenius/LiformBundle) but can be used stand-alone.
+It is used by [LiformBundle](https://github.com/Limenius/LiformBundle) but can also be used as a stand-alone library.

 It is very annoying to maintain backend forms that match forms in a client technology, such as JavaScript.
 It is also annoying to maintain a documentation of such forms.
 And error prone.